-Coping with a Loss During the Holiday Season
+Coping With Loss During the Holiday Season

 It has still been less than a year since we started the O~Deer Website and a very hectic seven months since we opened the just-starting-to-take-off O Deer Mercantile Etsy Shop.
 I had grand plans for our first holiday season in this still new online home, and even with my inclinations toward procrastination and overextending myself, every confidence that we could realize at least a good percentage of those plans and features.
 Gaia, Kaylah and I had made definite progress in deciding the direction we wanted our enterprise to take, in organizing a little better, structuring our time, and keeping the lines of communication open between us.